a5kin/xentica/docs/manual/installation.rst

   pip3 install Cython==0.25 Kivy==1.10.0

-On latest Debian distributions you can meet conflicts with ``libsdl-mixer``.
-Then, try to install latest developer version, like::
+On the latest Debian distributions you can meet conflicts with ``libsdl-mixer``.
+Then, try to install the latest developer version, like::

   pip3 install Cython==0.27.3 git\+https://github.com/kivy/kivy.git